Model Performance Expectations: Cross-Validation

 Cross-Validation

-1. Randomly split available data into training and validation sets
+1. Randomly split available data into training and test sets

 2. Randomly split the training set into \(k\) folds